I have been fascinated with YouTube for years but the videos I was uploading never seem to get that many views.

 3 > Upload your video with your keywords in the file name

 Another really small thing but all the 1% differences count.
 Before you upload your video directly to YouTube rather than uploading some random file name.
 Probably something your computer or phone has generated like 042958249058.mp4 rename the file to your keyword or phrase.

 So in the video above as an example I used 10-minute-countdown-timer-with-music.mp4

 If your uploading your video directly from iMovie, Windows Movie Maker or even your phone you won’t be able to do this.
 Save the file to your desktop and rename the file.
 Then go to YouTube and upload the file directly to YouTube.

 4 > Keyword phrase in the title

-I think most people know this one but it helps to use the keyword or phrase at the begining with in the title of your video.
-If your search for something in Google or YouTube I don’t think it is a coinscidence that the keyword or phrase is found on the page 1 of results.
+I think most people know this one but it helps to use the keyword or phrase at the beginning within the title of your video.
+If your search for something in Google or YouTube I don’t think it is a coincidence that the keyword or phrase is found on page 1 of results.

 The temptation is to stuff with as many keywords as you can but I try to get as many phrases as I can within 1 sentence.

 So by using 10 Minute Countdown Timer With Workout Music I was able to get several keywords in one sentence.

 e.g. 10 minute countdown, 10 minute countdown timer, 10 minute countdown timer with music.